SteveDoyle2/pyNastran/docs/html_docs/installation/installation.rst

 Installation From Source
 -------------------------

-pyNastran is an easy package to install once you have the required Python modules.
+pyNastran is meant to an easy package to install once you have the required Python modules.
 It's a pure Python package so you shouldn't have too many problems.

 Installing from source is recommened if:
  - You want the most recent version (see installation.rst-master)